|

 order towards progress and development.
 It presented progress and development as attainable only through this totalizing ideology

+of Bagong Lipunan, concretized by his political party, Kilusang Bagong Lipunan (KBL).
 Then EDSA happened.
 The first EDSA People Power marked the transformation of our political

 system.
 EDSA signaled not only the collapse of the old regime, but also the end of the grand narrative of Marcos and his Bagong